 - 1. Adopt and adapt curriculum for Math and ELA. - 2.
 Create opportunities for training and collaboration for Math and ELA curriculums and planning. - 3.
-Continue to increase staffing to develop the full-inclusion model of co-teaching, including implementing services of IEPs, responding to social-emotional, behavioral, and academic needs and differentiation. - 4.
+Continue to increase staffing to develop the full-inclusion model of co-teaching. - 4.
 Participate in co-teaching pilot program for training and alignment of practices for full inclusion. - 5.
 Continue to develop the PBIS/MTSS model to support identified subgroups and expand social-emotional learning. - 6.
 Provide teacher development in the area of Universal Design for Learning and differentiated instruction - 7.
-Integrate and continue Social-Emotional, Behavioral Learning professional development for all staff, especially for the teachers. - 8.
-Increase Attendance team meetings, workshops, and supports for students AND FAMILIES chronically absent. - 9.
-Engage in training for Restorative Practices/Justice and logical consequences.
+Integrate and continue Socio-Emotional, Behavioral Learning professional development for all staff, especially for the teachers. - 8.
+Increase Attendance team meetings, workshops, and supports for students chronically absent.